|

 - the name of the wddiag file associated with a Diagram Editor control.

-| FormulaBarVisible | The FormulaBarVisible property is used to: - Find out whether a formula bar is displayed in a Spreadsheet control.
+| FormulaBarVisible | The FormulaBarVisible property is used to: - Determine if a formula bar is displayed in a Spreadsheet control.

 | GridlinesVisible | The GridlinesVisible property is used to: - Determine whether or not gridlines are visible in a control.